taylulz/Portfolio/README.md

 # What new things I learned in making this webpage
 Include images as links

-Link navigation to specified pdf page number
+Link navigates to specified pdf page number

 Include links in readme